 On the Authorization Management page in the DSC console, click Asset Authorization Management.

-In the Asset Authorization Management panel, click OSS in the Unstructured Data section and click Asset synchronization.
+In the Asset Authorization Management panel, click OSS under Unstructured Data, then click Asset synchronization.

-After you synchronize assets, find the OSS bucket that you want to manage and click Authorization in the Actions column.
+After synchronization completes, find the OSS bucket and click Authorization in the Actions column.

 In the Batch Connect dialog box, click OK.
-You do not need to select Immediately scan database assets and identify data.
+Do not select Immediately scan database assets and identify data.

 Wait until the Connection Status of the OSS bucket changes to Connected.